 Where will I get work?

 We recruit for a number of large Enforcement Agencies and often have vacancies for Certificated Enforcement Agents (Bailiffs) in most areas of the country.
-This is usually on a self-employed basis though occasionally we have vacancies for employed staff.
+Usually on a self-employed basis though occasionally we have vacancies for employed staff.

-We will also give you information on where to get your own work.
+We will also give you information on where to get your work.

 Can I get training and certification with an employer?